BG3-Community-Library-Team/bg3-community/Getting_Started.md

-# Ignore this
+# If you have not updated to Patch 7/Patch 8...
 Most people who are starting their modding journey have probably already installed mods before.
 On the off chance you have not, here is an important one to install which will while ensure that we have things set up right while learning how to install a mod.
-If you have not already, extract the mod fixer folder you downloaded from nexus.
+If you have not already, extract the Mod Fixer folder you downloaded from Nexus.
 There should be a readme in there to explain what to do with the .pak in there but if not, open up your mods folder for bg3.
 You can find this folder by holding the windows key and pressing r.
 In the window that opens up, enter %LocalAppdata%\Larian Studios\Baldur's Gate 3\Mods which will take you to the mods folder.
 Drop the ModFixer.pak in.
-If you open up the mod manager you should see the mod fixer is in, at the bottom left.
+If you open up the mod manager you should see the Mod Fixer is in, at the bottom left.
 You may need to hit refresh.

+You only need to do this if you are on a pre-Patch 7/Patch 8 version of the game.
+If you have updated to one of those, you do not need to install Mod Fixer anymore.